GKnirps/ukidek/year-01.md

 ### 13th Limestone, 250

 I just had a meeting with the outpost liaison.
-We shared som rumours about what is going on in the world and what the caravan should bring next year.
+We shared some rumours about what is going on in the world and what the caravan should bring next year.
 Here is a short list:
 - leather (you can always use leather, and getting useful amounts of leather is hard, since we don't have a lot of livestock yet.
 - cloth (plant, silk and yarn, reason: see leather)
 - bituminous coal (when we want to make steel, we need coal.
 Not sure if we find some here)